gich2009/Pesapal-Challenge/README.md

 4. Go to the simulator folder and run simulator.exe.
 It will prompt you for the name of the .binary.txt file you would like to simulate.
 Once you enter the file, wait for execution.

-NOTE: testBench programs have been provided in the .txt directory for users who prefer not to write any assembly code.
+NOTE: testBench assembly programs have been provided in the .txt sub-folder for users who prefer not to write any assembly code.
 Use the testBenches to try out the functionality.
+The testBench binary files in the .binary.txt file may also be loaded into the simulator or deleted since they can be regenerated from their source files in the .txt sub-folder.

 #Shortcomings